pryv/dev-site/source/guides/data-modelling.md

 Let's imagine now a different use case.
 You are conducting an Allergology Exposition research, in which you analyze the exposition of subjects to allergens by tracking their geolocation through your app.

-You have been collecting consent from your app users to use their data and you need to store these accesses on Pryv.io in order to be able to retrieve data from their accounts.
+You have been collecting consent from your app users to use their data and you need to store these accesses on Pryv.io.
 You will therefore need a "campaign" stream structure which allows you to store the accesses for your app.

 ![Example Campaign Structure](/assets/images/Campaign.svg)

 The "campaign" data structure will contain the following streams:

-- The stream **Campaign description**, in which you will store information about the authorization you are requesting.
+The stream **Campaign description**, in which you will store information about the authorization you are requesting.
 You can do a [streams.create](https://api.pryv.com/reference/#create-stream) call with the following data:

 ```json